Battle of Belmont: Aftermath

+Some histories have described the outcome of the battle as inconclusive since while Union forces destroyed the Confederate encampment and inflicted considerable casualties, they were driven back in disorder.

-The Confederates viewed Belmont as a Southern victory, since Grant had staged an attack and been driven off.
+Others regard the battle as a Confederate victory given the disorderly Union retreat from the field.
+The Confederates themselves viewed Belmont as a Southern victory, since Grant had staged an attack and been driven off.
 Polk's superior, General Albert Sidney Johnston, remarked that "The 7th of November will fill a bright gap in our military annals, and be remembered with gratitude by the sons and daughters of the South."
 On the evening of November 7 and the morning of November 8, Grant recalled the units he had ordered forward in Missouri and Kentucky.
 One Union soldier commented, "Well, Grant got whipped at Belmont, and that scared him so that he countermanded all our orders and took all the troops back to their old stations by forced marches."
-However, Grant viewed the battle very differently.
-In his memoirs he states, "The two objects which the battle of Belmont was fought were fully accomplished.
-The enemy gave up all idea of detaching troops from Columbus.
-His losses were very heavy for that period of the war."
 A Mississippi diarist viewed it as a rout of Grant and wrote "I went over to the battlefield today.
 It was an awful sight.
 The yankees under a flag of truce were burying their dead comrades.
 They would sometimes put as many as ten poor fellows in one grave and just barely cover them up."

+However, Grant himself portrayed the outcome more positively.
+In his memoirs he stated, "The two objects which the battle of Belmont was fought were fully accomplished.
+The enemy gave up all idea of detaching troops from Columbus.
+His losses were very heavy for that period of the war."
 Union losses were 607 (120 dead, 383 wounded, and 104 captured or missing).
 Confederate casualties were slightly higher at 641 (105 killed, 419 wounded, 106 captured, and 11 missing).
 A noteworthy result of the battle was the combat and large unit command experience Grant gained.
 It also gave President Abraham Lincoln, who was desperate for his armies to attack the Confederates somewhere, a positive impression of Grant.

 Belmont Avenue in Chicago, Illinois, was named after this battle.

 The formerly fortified site on the Kentucky side has been designated as the Columbus-Belmont State Park, commemorating the military operations performed in the surrounding area.

 As of mid-2023, the American Battlefield Trust and its partners have preserved 1.2 acres of the battlefield.